 Colonel Smith prepared for another challenging sets of meetings and did not like the thought of going back into the lion's den again with Army senior leaders in the Pentagon.
 This would be the third time he attempted to get a decision on camouflage for Army uniforms and equipment.
-However, he knew that the decision

-Acquisition Research Program Graduate School of Business & Public Policy Naval Postgraduate School was of utmost importance for soldiers in combat.
+However, he knew that the decision was of utmost importance for soldiers in combat.
 Effective camouflage increased soldier combat effectiveness and improved force protection-saving soldiers' lives in battle.
 Colonel Smith thought about the decision in terms of return of investment (ROI).
-From 2009 to 2014 (over six years), the Army spent less than \$10 million in the research, development, and testing of camouflage patterns, but a camouflage change would affect the purchase of \$5.2 billion of uniforms and equipment over the next five to 10 years.
-Colonel Smith considered the research, development, and testing of camouflage patterns and for the American taxpayer.
+From 2009 to 2014 (over six years), the Army spent less than \$10 million in the research, development, and testing of camouflage patterns, but a camouflage change would affect the purchase of \$5.2 billion of uniforms and equipment over the next 5-10 years (PM SPIE, PEO Soldier, 2013a, 2014c).
+Colonel Smith considered the research, development, and testing of camouflage patterns a wise investment for soldiers and for the American taxpayer.